alex-lansing/DH199-UX-Project/README.md

 The target user includes individuals ranging from early teens to seniors.
 Thus for this study, we will test participants of different age groups.
 They must have some interest in visiting museums.
 Participants do not need any particular level of expertise for this study.
 Participant set should include individuals with varying tech experience to take into consideration the broad range of target users.

 The data from each test will be analyzed to identify improvements for the design of the user experience.
-The design solutions found from our research will be demonstrated in a prototype.
+From my findings I hope to understand how digital experiences can enhance community engagement and narrative preservation.
+Further, I aim to identify effective design solutions from this research and demonstrate them in a final prototype.

 ### Usability Test